runtimeverification/evm-semantics/proofs/erc20.md

     andBool CALLER_ID ==Int TO_ID
 ```

-The side-condition ensures that no arithmetic overflow happens.
+The side-condition ensures that no arithmetic overflow (precisely underflow in this case) happens.

 ```{.k .erc20-spec}
     andBool VALUE <=Int BAL_FROM
 ```

-TODO: HKG
+HKG-specific:
+As in the sub-case 1, HKG token requires having the additional side-condition of VALUE’s being greater than 0.

 ```{.k .hkg-spec}
     andBool VALUE <=Int BAL_FROM